✦ ✦

 6.3 Reporting Absences

-Families must notify the academy before the school day begins when a student will be absent.
-Notification should be made via:
+Families must notify the Academy before the school day begins when a student will be absent.
+Notification should be sent to:

-Legacy Arrows Academy follows a virtual-learning standard similar to many U.S.-based K–12 programs.
+Legacy Arrows Academy follows a virtual-learning attendance standard consistent with many U.S.-based K-12 programs.

 7.1 Chronic Absenteeism